hartmaj2/plat-arch-solids-coloring/Notes/ipe_notes.md

 4. create a circle with center at the origin using `circles (by center and radius)`
 5. use both `angular snap` and `snap to boundary` to place the vertices at 120 degree intervals around the circle
 6. hide the angular axis using `axes` button on mac touch toolbar

+## General

+- one face should fit roughly 28 pts (~10 mm) on the grid

+## Edge coloring

+- use pen size 0.6

+## Angular snap

+- set origin using `org` and then the direction using `dir` on mac toolbar
+  - tip: the direction set by `dir` is kept even if we choose a new point as origin using `org`